Our History

 While the daily dramas of pneumonias, heart attacks, and cancers played out in real time down the hall of the Bellevue Hospital, the six of us in the conference room were discussing how these human stories might inspire a literary journal.
 We knew that a medical center could also be a natural locus of creativity.
 Hospitals are places where the human spirit is often at its most vulnerable.
 If we haven’t experienced illness ourselves, we have cared for sick children or ailing parents, or we’ve lived in fear of illness, or in denial of illness, or have obsessed over illness.
 Or we’ve nervously eyed the sinews of our bodies and minds as the calendar plugs relentlessly forward.
 It is within these planes of vulnerability that literature and the arts can have the most resonance.

 BLR hung out its shingle in 2000 with a small classified ad in three writing magazines.
 When hundreds of manuscripts began pouring in, we realized that we had touched a nerve.
-Over these nearly two decades the journal has become a prominent voice in the world of narrative medicine and in the literary community.
-Given the aging of the population, the greater presence of illness in everyday life, and the intense political and economic focus on healthcare, health-related issues are part of the public discourse in an unprecedented manner.
+Over more than two decades this award-winning journal has become a preeminent voice at the intersection of healthcare and the arts.
+Given the greater presence of illness in everyday life, and the intense political and economic focus on healthcare, health-related issues are part of the public discourse in an unprecedented manner.
 By bringing in the creative literary arts and a fresh set of voices from diverse backgrounds, BLR provides a unique contribution to this societal conversation.

 A New Look